How High-Availability Mode Works

 Configuration synchronization—The two appliances synchronize their settings to ensure that the secondary is ready to take over for the primary.
 If the configuration of the pair is changed through the browser based interface, the primary appliance updates the secondary appliance immediately.

-HA cannot be enabled unless both appliances are running the same software release.
+high availability cannot be enabled unless both appliances are running the same software release.